Thrainkrilleve/corp-inventory/README.md

 ## Configuration

-Optional settings in your `local.py`:
+Put these settings in your `local.py`:

 ```python
 # How often to sync hangar data (in minutes)